 Expansion card example

-As seen in the picture, an expansion card has two main parts, the first is the gold plated connector that connects to a motherboard expansion slot and the connector plate.
-Typically the back metal plate has connections that allow an outside device to communicate with the card and computer.
+As seen in the picture, an expansion card has two main parts, the gold plated connector that connects to a motherboard expansion slot and the connector plate.
+The back metal plate often has connections that allow an outside device to communicate with the card and computer.
 In this example, the modem has two RJ-11 jacks that allow it to communicate over a phone line.